benjreinhart/groutip/readme.md

 Requires jQuery UI (specifically [position](http://jqueryui.com/demos/position/)) as of right now, :(

-### known issues:
-Weird interactions when window resizing when the alignment is anything but `topCenter` or `bottomCenter` - otherwise works great.

 ### TODO

-* Fix css edge cases when window is resized.
 * Don't rely on jQuery UI
 * Test in different browsers for cross browser compatibility
 * Add tests